 What are the details of your warranty?

 We are very proud of the durability and quality of Cocoons.
 Thus, we warrant all defects in material and workmanship to the original purchaser for life.
 All products will be replaced or repaired at the discretion of Cocoons.
 Determination of warranty status is made solely by Cocoons.
 Repairs will be made by Cocoons, as no one else is authorized to make repairs.
 Unauthorized repair attempts will void all warranty claims.
-You can learn more, register your warranty, or file a claim for a replacement or repair by clicking here.
+Visit our warranty information page to register your warranty or file a warranty claim.

 How can I keep up with Live Eyewear?